 Purchase second-hand goods when you need them and donate them when you don't

-There are a variety of second-hand outlets in Canberra, including Salvos and Vinnies stores and Tiny's Green Shed in Mitchell and Mugga Lane, Symonston.
+There are a variety of second-hand outlets in Canberra, including Salvos and Vinnies stores and the Green Sheds.
 There are also a number of online resources for sourcing cheap or free used items, ranging from appliances to bikes and furniture.
-These include the University's own Billboard Classifieds and several external sites:

 Walk whenever possible

 Get some exercise and enjoy the fresh air.
 Walking will help you feel calmer and inspire creativity.

 Cycling is fun and good for relieving stress.
 It is also a great way to save money and get fit.
 For trips of less than 5km cycling is often faster than driving.
 Bicycle storage is available all across the campus.